jq6l43d1/proxmox-lxc-docker-fix/README.md

 - Applies only necessary configuration lines based on OS
 - Handles container stop/start with user confirmation
 - Safe to run multiple times

+### pve-docker-rollback
+- Removes the AppArmor workaround when no longer needed
+- Scans all containers to find those with workaround applied
+- Safely removes comment blocks and configuration lines
+- Supports single container, batch (--all), or list mode
+- Dry-run mode to preview changes before applying
+- Handles container restart with confirmation
+- Idempotent and safe to run multiple times

 ## 🛡️ Security Considerations